Today’s post comes from Jess Matthews, a Natural Heritage Education Specialist at Rondeau Provincial Park.

 Inside the wigwam, you may rest a while on one of the traditionally built benches.

 New this year – you will be able to sit in the wigwam and listen to stories told by community members.

 Painting a picture

-The display — which comprises almost half of the Rondeau Visitor Centre and was designed with room to grow — has been called “Gathering,” as a tribute to the efforts of all the park staff and community members that made this project possible.
+The word “gathering” in English, Lenape and Ojibwe is written above the art as a tribute to the efforts of all the park staff and community members that gathered together to make this project possible.